Colds and Flu

 All-in-one cold and flu medicines contain several ingredients that treat different symptoms.
 They may, for instance, contain a painkiller to treat a headache or aches and pains, caffeine for its stimulating effect and a decongestant to help you breathe.
 Some combination remedies may include antihistamines to dry out your nasal passages and help you sleep.

-However, take care not to double dose any of the active ingredients when using combination cold and flu remedies (for instance, if you’re already taking a combination remedy that contains paracetamol or ibuprofen, don’t take other products – such as cough medicines or lozenges – that include the same ingredients).
+However, take care not to double dose any of the active ingredients when using combination cold and flu remedies (for instance, if you’re already taking a combination remedy that contains paracetamol or ibuprofen, don’t take other products – such as painkillers, cough medicines or lozenges – that include the same ingredients).

 The type of cough medicine you may need depends on the type of cough you have.
 If you have a tickle in your throat that sets off your coughing, you have a dry cough.
 With dry coughs, the throat and upper airways become inflamed, but you don’t produce any mucus.